 Hope Women’s Center:

 A huge THANK YOU to everyone who has helped these wonderful women and their children with your gifts.

 We are still collecting items for the Center here in Coolidge and will be sharing monthly ‘needs’ for the Center.

-This month they are seeking socks for women and size 6 toddler diapers.
+This month they are seeking (large) womens underwear and dish soap.
 If you could bless them with these, or other gifts, please place your items in the baskets in